tpm2-software/tpm2-tools/man/tpm2_activatecredential.1.md

   * **-P**, **--auth-key**=_AUTH\_VALUE_:
     Use _AUTH\_VALUE_ for providing an authorization value for the _KEY\_CONTEXT\_OBJECT_.
-    Passwords should follow the authorization formatting standards, see section "Authorization Formatting".
+    Passwords should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-E**, **--endorse-password**=_ENDORSE\_PASSWORD_:
     The endorsement password, optional.
 Follows the same formatting guidelines